This exploration is for all ages, as the colored smilies show. You can craft WWII printable planes with your whole family together!

-World War II Printable Planes
+Step 2: World War II Printable Planes

 The planes have a gray dotted line between the left and right halves.
 Fold along this line, cut out around the plane, intricately or loosely as you desire.
 Cut out the wings (or fold them up if attached to the body) and the tail and insert through the body of the plane.
-Attach a string to the top to “fly” the plane or hang it if you like.

 Besides these planes used in the Battle of Britain we included several other planes from the USA and Japan that fought extensively during the war.
 Interested kids will like reading more about these planes and how they fought.
 Look up each one.